 Moving data is vulnerable to security breaches.
 The role of the data security layer is to ensure that the data transit is secure by watching over it throughout with applied security protocols, encryption and such.

 Data Storage Layer

-On the contrary, if the data is being processed in a traditional way like batch processing distributed databases built for handling big data are used to store stuff.
+If the analytics is run in real-time on streaming data, in-memory distributed caches are used to store and manage it.
+On the contrary, if the data is being processed in a traditional way like batch processing, distributed databases built for handling big data are used to store the data.

 Data Processing Layer

 This is the layer that contains the business logic for data processing.
 Machine learning, predictive, descriptive, and decision modeling are primarily used to extract meaningful information.

 All the information extracted is sent to the data visualization layer which typically contains browser-based dashboards which display the information in the form of graphs, charts and infographics.